 Looking for Taco Bell vegetarian options?
 You’ve got more to work with here than at almost any other big fast-food chain.
-Taco Bell runs an American Vegetarian Association-certified menu and lets you swap meat for beans or potatoes on nearly everything, so a satisfying meatless order is usually one substitution away.
+Taco Bell runs an American Vegetarian Association-certified menu and lets you swap meat for beans or potatoes on nearly everything, so a satisfying meatless meal is usually one substitution away.
 This guide breaks down what’s already vegetarian, what you can make vegetarian, and how to push most of it all the way to vegan.
 For more meatless restaurant guides, start at What’s Vegetarian.

 A Quick Look at Taco Bell